SonarSource/sonar-scanning-examples/doc/jacoco.md

 We will use [jacoco-maven-plugin](https://www.jacoco.org/jacoco/trunk/doc/maven.html) and its [report goal](https://www.eclemma.org/jacoco/trunk/doc/report-mojo.html) to create a code coverage report.
 Usually, you would want to create a specific profile which executes unit tests with JaCoCo agent and creates a coverage report.
 This profile would then only be activated if coverage information is requested (e.g., in the CI pipeline).

-In the most basic case we will need to execute two goals - `jacoco:prepare-agent`, which creates the command line argument to be used for JVM during unit tests execution and `jacoco:report` which uses data collected during unit test execution to generate report in html, xml or csv format.
+In the most basic case we will need to execute two goals - `jacoco:prepare-agent` which creates the command line argument to be used for JVM during unit tests execution and `jacoco:report` which uses data collected during unit test execution to generate a report in html, xml or csv format.

 Here is an example of such a profile